pingcap/docs/migrate-from-mariadb.md

 ### Step 3.
 Migrate user accounts and permissions

-See [Users and grants](#users-and-grants) for how to migrate your users and permissions.
+See [Export users and grants](#export-users-and-grants) for how to migrate your users and permissions.

 ### Step 4.
 Test your data